 - source file name

-- File attachment (downloadable)
+- File attachments (downloadable)

 - File instructions

-- String hashcode
+- String hashcode (linked to String Details)

 - Glossary name